 The word that is translated as “to look” is the Greek word parakypto.
 It has the idea of one stooping and stretching the neck in order to gaze at some wonderful sight.
 I have a picture of angels in heaven looking over, stooping down, looking down to earth to see.
 The word has the idea of stooping to look.
 It has the idea of tremendous interest.
 We have two very powerful words put together, strong emotion with a tremendous desire to understand.
 That describes the attitude of the angels.

 There are two very important points to take away from this verse.
 The first is that the prophets wanted to know, and the angels also.
 Not just the prophets, but the angels wanted to know.
 Think back to Daniel 9:20-27.
-Earlier in Daniel 9, the prophet Daniel had been asking God for an understanding of a passage of scripture.
+Earlier in Daniel 9, the prophet Daniel had been asking God for an understanding of a passage of Scripture.
 Consequently, Gabriel the archangel was sent to Daniel to give him the answer.
-When Gabriel arrived, he give Daniel the answer which is recorded in verses 20-27.
+When Gabriel arrived, he gave Daniel the answer which is recorded in verses 20-27.
 In that passage there is a prophecy about the time Jesus would come, when the Messiah would arrive.
 Do you know what that tells me?
 It tells me that the angels understood at that point in time when the Messiah would arrive.

 The second takeaway is that the angels have emotion.
 Think about this, angels long … to look.
 The angels long to look.
 Think about angels having emotion.
 Angels are not some sterile group or like Spock on “Star Trek.”
 Luke 15:10 tells us that the angels rejoice when sinners repent.
 This means that angels have emotion.
-The angels are excited when people come a to saving knowledge of Christ.
+The angels are excited when people come to a saving knowledge of Christ.

 Therefore, we know that these angels who knew when Christ would arrive were excited about what was happening.
 They were emotional about His birth.
-Just think for a moment with me, Gabriel probably—we don’t know for sure—but I tend to believe that Gabriel was thrilled about the announcement he gave to Mary.
+Just think for a moment with me; Gabriel probably—we don’t know for sure—but I tend to believe that Gabriel was thrilled about the announcement he gave to Mary.
 He had the opportunity to share the name by which this baby would be called—Jesus, the Christ!
 Think about Gabriel’s emotions.

 How about the joy of the multitude of angels who announced there would be peace among men, with whom God is pleased.
 I believe they enjoyed giving the announcement to the shepherds.
 The angels longed to look.
 The angels wanted to know.
 The angels participated from the very beginning of Christmas on earth to the very end.
 The angels were involved in the announcement of Jesus’s birth.
 The angels were involved in ministering to Jesus at His temptation.
 The angels were at the grave when Jesus was resurrected.
 They greeted the women.
 The angels were at His ascension in Acts 1:10.
 The angels watch us (1 Corinthians 4:9).
 Hebrews 1:14 tells us that they minister to us.
 The angels have been involved in the plan of salvation from the beginning to the end.